Genuine quantum scars in many-body spin systems: Results

 The vector $\bm{s}$ lives on the surface of a sphere, and its Hamiltonian dynamics must be periodic, like any in two dimensions~\cite{strogatz2018nonlinear}.

 The many-body dynamics from a TI or IS state will also be periodic but, crucially, generally unstable: a slight perturbation that breaks the TI or IS character of the initial condition leads through chaos to a highly unpredictable and nonperiodic trajectory exploring the many-body phase space ergodically.
-For the IS states and $|\bm{J}| \ll |\bm{\mu}|$, we compute all the Lyapunov exponents \textit{analytically}~\cite{SM}, showing that the IS states are indeed unstable for all models but trivial ones (e.g., $\lambda = 0$ for the Ising model in a longitudinal field).
+For the IS states and $|\bm{J}| \ll |\bm{\mu}|$, we compute all the Lyapunov exponents \textit{analytically}~\cite{SM}, showing that for $N > 4$ the IS states are indeed unstable for all models but trivial ones (e.g., $\lambda = 0$ for the Ising model in a longitudinal field).
 The TI and IS states thus constitute two manifolds of UPOs within the classical many-body phase space, Fig.~\ref{Fig1}(b).
 The existence of continuous manifolds of UPOs, rather than isolated UPOs, is a favourable factor for scarring~\cite{kaplan1998linear}.
-Note that other such manifolds exist~\footnote{In fact, the IS states are part of a broader manifold of periodic orbits, namely $\{\bm{s}_j\}= \left(+\bm{s}_1,+\bm{s}_2,-\bm{s}_1,-\bm{s}_2,+\bm{s}_1,+\bm{s}_2,-\bm{s}_1,-\bm{s}_2,\dots \right)$, that evolve according to $\frac{d \bm{s}_{1,2}}{dt} = \bm{\mu} \cross \bm{s}_{1,2}$.}.